coneda/kor/docs/dev.md

 executable (for example `bundle exec bin/kor reset-admin-account`)

-**Elasticsearch** is populated with the help of model callbacks. `Kor::Elastic` holds mappings, settings, tasks and encapsulates the interaction wth the indexing server.
+**Elasticsearch** is populated with the help of model callbacks. `Kor::Elastic` holds mappings, settings, tasks and encapsulates the interaction with the indexing server.
 The data is fully redundant and elasticsearch doesn't need to be backed up or kept redundant.
 Should it not be in sync for some reason, a task can be used to re-index all data (see above).